AxonIQ/dead-letter-queue-workshop/README.md

 > **Task 3**
 >
 > 1. Register a Dead-letter Queue in the `WorkshopConfiguration`
->    - You can find out more about this in [this section of the reference guide](https://docs.axoniq.io/reference-guide/axon-framework/events/event-processors#dead-letter-queue)
+>    - You can find out more about this in [this section of the library](https://library.axoniq.io/axon_framework_ref/events/event-processors/README.html#dead-letter-queue)
 > 2. Restart the application and publish a "Bad request"
 >    - What behavior do we see?
 > 3. Publish another "Good request"